kristelle97/MooneLandingPage/src/blog/posts/menstrual-health-education/menstrual-tracking-guide.md

 ---
-title: "Menstrual Tracking: How to Use Apps and Journals for Better Health"
+title: 'Menstrual Tracking: How to Use Apps and Journals for Better Health'
-description: "A practical guide to tracking your menstrual cycle with apps and journals, and how it can improve your health and self-awareness."
+description: A practical guide to tracking your menstrual cycle with apps and journals, and how it can improve your health and self-awareness.
 layout: post.njk
 date: 2024-06-09
+thumbnail: /img/posts/menstrual-tracking:-how-to-use-apps-and-journals-for-better-health.png
+alt: 'Illustration for Menstrual Tracking: How to Use Apps and Journals for Better Health'
 ---

 # Menstrual Tracking: How to Use Apps and Journals for Better Health